berarma/oversteer/README.md

 [new-lg4ff](https://github.com/berarma/new-lg4ff), except the Logitech G920 and G923 for XBox which aren't supported by this driver.

-These other wheels need custom driver modules that are still being worked on:
+The following wheels need custom driver modules that are still being worked on.
+**I'm not claiming that they fully work, please, check the working status of these drivers by yourself**:

 - Thrustmaster T150 with [https://github.com/scarburato/t150_driver].
 - Thrustmaster T300RS with [https://github.com/Kimplul/hid-tmff2].